 If some day you are no longer able to look after your own affairs, a continuing and welfare power of attorney will give that power to another person (called your attorney).
 Once the power comes into effect, your attorney will have legal authority to act on your behalf in all financial and personal welfare matters.
 Your attorney can manage your financial affairs as soon as the continuing and welfare power of attorney becomes effective.
 Your attorney cannot exercise the power to manage matters related to your personal welfare unless you become incapable.

 The continuing and welfare power of attorney is only appropriate for use in Scotland.
-For advice on other UK jurisdictions, read ouror our , as appropriate.
+For advice on other UK jurisdictions, read our article on England and Walesor our article on Northern Ireland , as appropriate.

 Ais a document which is designed for use over a limited time.
 It cannot be used if the granter, i.e. the person giving the power of attorney to another person, loses capacity to act for themselves.
 This is ideal, for example, where a person is going to be out of the country for a certain amount of time and they only need someone to manage their affairs whilst they are gone.